The Sacraments of the Catholic Church

 Baptism is the first step of Christian Initiation.
 We are drawn into a union with God and embraced into the Body of Christ, THE CHURCH.

-- If you would like your child to be baptized, please contact one of the priests at the presbytery (Tel: 9802 8538) to arrange for pre-baptism preparation which parents and god-parents are required to attend.
+- If you would like your child to be baptised, please contact one of the priests at the presbytery (Tel: 9802 8538) to arrange for pre-baptism preparation which parents and god-parents are required to attend.

 - Adults seeking baptism or who are interested in learning about the Catholic Faith, attend the RCIA program (Rite of Christian Initiation of Adults), held on Wednesday nights.
 Initiation into the life of the Church is a gradual process that culminates at the Easter Vigil Mass.

-- Christians from other Churches, seeking to be in full communion with the Catholic Church, don’t have to be baptized again, if they have been validly baptized.
+- Christians from other Churches, seeking to be in full communion with the Catholic Church, don’t have to be baptised again, if they have been validly baptized.
 They are asked to attend the RCIA program and are received into the Catholic Church at the Easter Vigil Mass.

 Through RCIA, adults are introduced into and learn about the Catholic faith.
 The RCIA team leaders journey with the Candidates and Catechumens.
 They attend weekly meetings on Wednesday evenings and help lead small group discussions.